Tag Archive for: permianbasin

 Source: Fox Business

-ExxonMobil officials, like all other oil and gas producers, are closely watching the current economic climate.
+ExxonMobil targets set officials, like all other oil and gas producers, are closely watching the current economic climate.
 The company recently announced a reduction of 2,000 jobs — none in the U.S. — as part of a long-term restructuring plan.

 “We are worried about prices,” said Rich Dealy, vice president, Permian Basin, with ExxonMobil.